ffreemt/deepl-tr-electron/README.md

 * Execute the app as usual
 * Click a cell or press Enter to edit; Click some other cell or rress Enter to exit editing.
+* ctrl-T to translate or click menu File/DeeplTr

 ## For Developers